2 The Basics II: Accidentals and Beats

 - The pattern of piano and forte continues as the first violins join in.

-- To emphasize the severe contrast of dynamics, Mozart writes subito forte-piano for the half notes.
+- To emphasize the strong contrast in dynamics, Mozart writes subito forte-piano for the half notes.

-- These half notes should be suddenly forte at the point of attack, but then immediately drop to piano.
+- These half notes should suddenly be forte at the point of attack, then immediately drop to piano.
 The entire duration of the half note should not be forte.

-Although Mozart wanted sudden changes of dynamics, sometimes it can sound a bit harsh and not very musical (as in Example 2.9.2).
-In order to transition smoothly from one dynamic to another, we have terms and symbols that tell us to gradually get softer or gradually get louder (Example 2.9.4).
+Although Mozart wanted sudden dynamic changes, they can sometimes sound harsh and less musical (as in Example 2.9.2).
+To transition smoothly between dynamics, we have terms and symbols that instruct us to gradually become softer or louder (Example 2.9.4).

 Example 2.9.4.
 Gradual dynamics, “Twinkle, Twinkle, Little Star”

-- Crescendo means that the music grows louder.
+- Crescendo means that the music gradually becomes louder.
 There are two ways to represent crescendo.

-- Hairpins (stretched-out “less than” symbol) visually represent the increase of volume (measures 9-10).
+- Hairpins (stretched out “less than” symbol) visually indicate an increase in volume (measures 9-10).

 - The abbreviation “cresc.” can also be used.

-- Diminuendo or decrescendo means that the music grows softer.
-There are three ways to represent the decrease of volume.
+- Diminuendo or decrescendo means that the music gets softer.
+There are three ways to represent the decrease in volume.

-- Hairpins (stretched-out “greater than” symbol) visually represent softening of sound (measures 11-12).
+- Hairpins (stretched out “greater than” symbol) visually indicate the softening of sound (measures 11-12).

 - The abbreviation “dim.” can be used.